cisco-en-programmability/dnacenter-go-sdk/README.md

 ### Parameters

-The client could be generated with parameters:
+The client could be generated with the following parameters:

+- `baseURL`: The base URL, FQDN or IP, of the DNA instance.
+- `username`: The username for the API authentication and authorization.
+- `password`: The password for the API authentication and authorization.
+- `debug`: Boolean to enable debugging
+- `sslVerify`: Boolean to enable or disable SSL certificate verification.

 ```go
 Client = dnac.NewClientWithOptions("https://sandboxdnac.cisco.com",